 - Guide 1: How to Remove Asruex Trojan from Windows.

-- Guide 2: Get rid of Asruex Trojan from Mac OS X.
+- Guide 2: Get rid of Asruex Trojan on Mac OS X.

-- Guide 3: Remove Asruex Trojan from Google Chrome.
+- Guide 3: Remove Asruex Trojan in Google Chrome.

 - Guide 4: Erase Asruex Trojan from Mozilla Firefox.